namely/docker-protoc/README.md

 ## Docker Troubleshooting

 You must have a volume created called `defs`.
 To check this, run `docker volume ls` and ensure there is a volume there named `defs` using the `local` driver.
 If not, run `docker volume create defs`.

+Docker must be configured to use Linux containers.

 If on Windows, you must have your C: drive shared with Docker.
 Open the Docker settings (right-click Docker icon in notification area) and pick the Shared Drives tab.
 Ensure C is listed and the box is checked.
 If you are still experiencing trouble, click "Reset credentials..." on that tab and re-enter your local Windows username and password.